belawalumer/belawalumer/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/belawal-umer-full-stack-developer/](https://www.linkedin.com/in/belawal-umer-full-stack-developer/)

-- 💬 Ask me about **React, Vue, Ruby on Rails, Laravel, Typscript, AWS, Heroku**
+- 💬 Ask me about **React, Vue, Ruby on Rails, Laravel, Typescript, AWS, Heroku**

 - 📫 How to reach me **engineerbilawalumer@gmail.com**

-💻 With a strong foundation in both front-end and back-end development, I thrive in the fast-paced world of full stack development.
+💻 With a strong foundation in both front-end and back-end development, I thrive in the fast-paced world of full-stack development.
 From designing user interfaces that captivate users to crafting scalable server-side solutions, I love being involved in every aspect of the software development lifecycle.

 🌐 My expertise lies in building responsive and intuitive user interfaces using modern front-end technologies such as HTML5, CSS3, and JavaScript.
 I have a keen eye for design and strive to create visually appealing and user-friendly applications that provide seamless experiences across devices.